openlawteam/lao-docs/docs/SmartContracts.md

 ## Will The LAO smart contracts be audited?

-The LAO smart contracts are currently being audited by ConsenSys Diligence, MolochDAO and MetaCartel.
+The LAO smart contracts are currently being audited by [ConsenSys Diligence](https://diligence.consensys.net/), [MolochDAO](https://molochdao.com/), and [MetaCartel](https://www.metacartel.org/).
 Details on the auditing process will be made public shortly.

 ## Will the smart contract code be publicly available?

-The LAO smart contract code will be publicly available on Etherscan and [github](https://github.com/openlawteam/lao).
+The LAO smart contract code will be publicly available on Etherscan and [GitHub](https://github.com/openlawteam/lao) [TODO: confirm which repo this link should point to].